GCP Applied Technologies adds two new independent directors in fight with Starboard

 GCP named Armand Lauzon and John McPherson, executives with construction products expertise, as director candidates.

-Lauzon most recently served as president and chief executive officer of C&D Technologies while McPherson was most recently chief financial and strategy officer at Vulcan Materials Company (VMC.N).
+Lauzon most recently served as president and chief executive officer of C&D Technologies while McPherson was most recently chief financial and strategy officer at Vulcan Materials Company .

 “We have been regularly refreshing our Board to ensure our directors are diverse and have the appropriate skill sets and experience for our business,” the company said.